PBN Hosting Done RightLearn From Industry Experts

 So what’s bad about reseller hosting?
 The name servers… They are all the same, and you might get burned if Google notices the pattern.
 While cheap and practical, it’s only a bit better than SEO hosting.
 Don’t do it.
 Cheap hosting rarely means safe hosting and reseller hosting certainly isn’t the best option.

 Shared hosting is a concept that people turn to when other hosting has let them down.
 They offer different name servers and let you pack all of your content on one IP address, but with different domains.
-So basically you would be hiding in plain sight, and all other authoritative sites will provide you with cover.
+So basically you would be hiding in plain sight, and all other users hosting their money site will provide you with cover.
 They are very cheap, with some offering hosting plans that cost as much as a few dollars a month.

 Virtual Private Server (VPS)

 This type of hosting is a popular hosting solution, but it’s also one of the more expensive ones.

 VPS hosting involves buying a VPS (well, duh), and then hosting all of your PBNs on it.
 It’s easy to get extra IP addresses, you manage it (this can also be a downside for inexperienced users), and you control all domains from one control panel.

 It can get somewhat expensive if you want to work with a bigger network as that would mean enlisting the services of a CDN service provider (although content delivery networks can be done for free).
 Also, you would need to set up all the IP addresses yourself, and it’s risky to work with a bigger network, as they will all have the name of the VPS company slapped on them, which can lead search engines to see a pattern and dig deeper.
 Customer service teams can help you get this set up properly but it’s much easier going with a web host that can do it all for you.

 Another thing is that the unique IP addresses are mostly B class IP, which is not bad, but not good either.
 A good option if you have some extra money, but also a lot of time and energy to set it up correctly.